felixmerz00/ics2csv/README.md

 ### Features

 - Converts events from an `.ics` file to a CSV file.
-- Cleans up the event description by removing new lines, commas, and double spaces.
+- Cleans up the event title and description by removing new lines and double spaces.
-- Corrects end dates for all-day events by subtracting one day, as all-day events end at 00:00 on the next day in `.ics` files.
-- Removes timezone information for non-all-day events.
+- Removes timezone information.
-- Adds a boolean `All Day Event` column to distinguish between all-day and timed events.

 ### Requirements